 Operational wastes are predicted to be minimal.
 Wastewater and sediment generated from pipeline maintenance (scouring) activities is discussed in Section 5.3.1.
-All wastewater and sediment resulting from pipe scouring and pigging would be captured and allowed to infiltrate / evaporate with the remaining silt and sediment to be removed off site for disposal in accordance with the appropriate waste classification.
+All wastewater and sediment resulting from pipe scouring and pigging would be captured and allowed to infiltrate/

 - The contractor undertaking the works would detail waste management procedures in a Waste Management Plan to be incorporated into the CEMP.
 The contractor is to assume responsibility for the appropriate disposal of any waste generated.
 Adequate procedures should be established and detailed in the CEMP, including notification requirements to EPA for incidents that cause material harm to the environment.
 The WMP would also follow the resource management hierarchy principles embodied in the Waste Avoidance and Resource Recovery Act 2001.
-Namely, to: - o avoid unnecessary resource consumption;

-- recover resources (including reuse, reprocessing, recycling and energy recovery); and - o dispose (as a last resort). - Any required concrete would be mixed off-site and transported to the construction areas.
+Namely, to: - o avoid unnecessary resource consumption; - recover resources (including reuse, reprocessing, recycling and energy recovery); and - o dispose (as a last resort). - Any required concrete would be mixed off-site and transported to the construction areas.
 Excess concrete would be removed off-site for recycling. - All waste removed from the site, including waste from drilling operations, would be classified and disposed of appropriately, and all non-recyclable waste would be disposed of at an appropriate licensed waste disposal facility. - If any contaminated material is encountered during earthworks, work shall cease, the site secured, and a safe work method statement(s) and appropriate practices shall be implemented.
-Any contaminated material would be classified first and then stored, transported and disposed of in accordance with EPA requirements at an EPA licensed waste facility. - Cleared vegetation (devoid of weeds) would be spread out on site or alternatively disposed off site in accordance with EPA requirements. - All equipment should be cleaned of soil and vegetation before being brought to the site to minimise the risk of spreading weeds. - Any noxious or controlled weeds must be controlled and disposed of at a landfill site in accordance with EPA requirements and not mixed with soil to be reused on site or elsewhere. - If practicable, surplus excavated materials/fill would be reused onsite as part of rehabilitation and restoration works.
+Any contaminated material would be classified first and then stored, transported and disposed of in accordance with EPA requirements at an EPA licensed waste facility. - Cleared vegetation (devoid of weeds) would be removed off site and disposed of in accordance with EPA requirements. - All equipment should be cleaned of soil and vegetation before being brought to the site to minimise the risk of spreading weeds. - Any noxious or controlled weeds should be controlled and or disposed of at a landfill site in accordance with EPA requirements and not mixed with soil to be reused on site or elsewhere. - If practicable, surplus excavated materials/fill would be reused onsite as part of rehabilitation and restoration works.
 Any surplus spoil disposed of in this manner would be seeded to minimise the likelihood of it being transported offsite through wind or water action.